ObjectDB Database Search

 Step 4: Add a Servlet Class

 GuestServlet as the class name - use exactly that case sensitive class name.
-Click Finish to create ... annotation).
+Click Finish to create ... ).
 The next step is adding a JSP page that will serve as the application view and will produce the guestbook output.

 Which API should I use - JPA or JDO?